JamesWoolfenden/pike/Readme.md

 Still very much under active development, I intend it to:

 - run in ci - limit external outbound connections
-- run on a path or a file
+- run on a path or a file (path is done)
-- determines permission drift
+- determines permission drift (Compare verb now exists)
 - least privilege enabler
-- policy creator
+- policy creator (This is done)
-- test policy against environment
+- test policy against environment (This is done see compare)

 Pike currently supports Terraform and can support multiple providers, but I am currently focused on AWS.